 Joint fluid test is the gold standard.

-We draw joint fluid from affected swollen joints.
-This fluid is sent quickly to a laboratory to see if the fluid contains typical rod-shaped calcium crystals.
+We draw joint fluid from affected swollen joints and quickly send it to a laboratory to see if it contains typical rod-shaped calcium crystals.

 Pseudogout vs. gout: how can we tell?